shubhenduanupamdutta/UltimateRust2-Intermediate/RustyEngineTutorial.md

 ### Colliders are stored in the files, with the same file name and path as the image file uses, but with the `.collider` extension.
 For example, if you have a sprite image at `assets/sprite/racing/car_red.png`, then the collider file should be at `assets/sprite/racing/car_red.collider`.
 If a valid collider file exists, it is loaded automatically when the sprite is created.
 All the assets in the `assets/sprite/racing` folder have colliders, so you can use them without worrying about creating colliders yourself.
 You only need to set the `collision` field to `true` on the sprite to enable collision detection.

-### Let's use rusty engine collider example to create a collider for a new custom sprite.
+### Let's use rusty engine collider example to create a collider for a new custom sprite

 ```bash
 cargo install rusty_engine --example collider